 New IDnow whitepaper, ‘Preparing for the known: Operating in a world of crypto regulation’, explores the challenges facing UK crypto exchanges in 2023 and beyond.

-With upcoming regulations from the EU and the UK in 2023, the crypto asset market is about to receive a level of protection and accountability that it has never experienced.
+With upcoming crypto-specific regulations from the EU and the UK in 2023, the crypto asset market is about to receive a level of protection and accountability that it has never experienced.

-But, will bringing cryptocurrency into the mainstream and adding stability and accountability have a positive effect on crypto exchanges, or will organizations decide to trade elsewhere?
+But, will bringing cryptocurrency into the mainstream and adding stability and accountability have a positive effect on crypto exchanges, or will organizations simply decide to trade elsewhere?

-Brexit and UK cryptocurrency regulations.
+Brexit and UK crypto regulations.

 Despite the UK no longer being legally required to follow the rules outlined in the EU’s Fifth Anti-Money Laundering Directive (5AMLD), the UK did decide to transpose the cryptocurrency regulation criteria from 5AMLD and 6AMLD into domestic legislation.
 Other relevant rules include the Financial Promotions Regime, which is currently under consultation, and the Financial Services and Markets Bill, which includes stablecoin regulation.
 Crypto businesses that are required to be registered are crypto asset exchange providers, which exchange crypto assets for money or vice-versa, or swap crypto assets, and custodian wallet providers, which safeguard or administer crypto assets on behalf of their customers.